Kitchen Fundamentals

 How to Master It

-• Preheat properly: Give your pan time to heat up
+• Preheat your pans: Give your pan time to heat up before adding food

 3. The Art of Seasoning